emkeidi/blobplop-site/src/content/blobs/blob-1-0.md

 ---
 title: Blob 1.0
-slug: blob-1-0
+isDraft: false
-excerpt: Blobs are here.
+description: Blobs are here.
 Blobs are new.
 Blobs are content you might like to chew on.
 Don't wait to engage.
 This blob is for you!
 date: 2022-11-09
 author: Matthew Davis
+category: General
 ---

-# What are Blobs?
+## What are Blobs?

 This is answered a bit in the About page, but the main concept is that blobs are inspired by all of the content we engage with on the internet.